Family history, culture and way of life all change for the worse when mining moves in.

 "When my family, the Cook family, settled on Cook Mountain right here, they were farmers.
 Then they came down into town and settled there.
 When my eighth great-grandfather died, he had over 100 grandchildren in Lindytown and around.
 My family helped build those communities, and now they are gone."

 Lindytown and the town of Twilight were deliberately chosen by the UN group to visit because they are the tragic poster children for what happens when mountaintop removal moves in.
-An exodus took place in both towns years ago when Patriot Coal began exploding the mountains around them.
+An exodus took place in both towns years ago when TK Coal began exploding the mountains around them.
 Residents sold their homes hurriedly at below-market-value to coal companies, before their home values could plummet even further and before the mining activity could threaten their way of life and safety.

 Some residents stuck it out because, after all, this little piece of land was home to their families for generations.
 The mountains and creeks were as much a part of them as the creases on the palms of their hands.
 Where did one end and the other begin?